Bottom Depth Range: 65-315 feet (20-96 meters)

 Sonnier Bank (formerly known as Three Hickey Rocks and Candy Mountain) is located approximately 42 km (26 mi) north northeast of McGrail Bank, and 120 km (74 mi) northeast of East Flower Garden Bank.
 Like Stetson Bank, it is a mid-shelf bank made of uplifted siltstone and claystone.

 There are eight separate peaks associated with this salt dome.
 Each is a nearly conical feature formed of uplifted sandstone, claystone, and siltstone and rising up to 30 m (98 ft) from the surrounding sea floor.
 Two of the peaks are within recreational diving depths.

-A video of Sonnier Banks taken during ROV (remotely operated vehicle) and manned submersible explorations is available on our Northwest Banks Videos page.
+The following video is a compilation of footage taken during ROV (remotely operated vehicle) and manned submersible explorations at Stetson Bank.